kchan438/fakestagram-website/README.md

 2. Type in "npm start" in terminal
 3. Make sure MySQL database in running  and logged in   on Workbench
 4. Go to browser, type in "localhost:3000"

-# Comments

-I didn't follow the MVC layout for this project because I needed more time with studying for my other finals.
-But this will be something I will follow up with once finals are over regardless that it won't count for anything but more for my personal experience with web development.
-I appreciate the help you've provided for me throughout the semester and hope to see you again in future classes!